PauloGrosso/Robot-Car/README.md

 1. Car Chassis
 2. 4 motors
 3. Bread board
   * For connecting and organizing all the wires
 4. Arduino Uno
 5. H-Bridge
   * For this project, L298N Motor Drive Controller Board DC Dual H-Bridge was used
   * For controlling the motors
 6. 9 V Batteries
   * Power supply for both Arduino and motor system
+7. Bluetooth Module

 ## Scheme
 ![optional caption text](scheme/bluetooth.jpg)

 ## Analysis
+### Change Direction
+The general idea for change the direction of the movement is to make motors spin in different directions.
+One side wheels spin in a direction while the wheels on the other side spin in an opposite direction.
+Thus, it produces a rotation on the chassis.

+### Bluetooth Control

 ## Code
 This is the arduino code with extension .ino